ICQE20 Statement on COVID-19

 In the event that a hybrid or online-only format becomes necessary, we will modify elements of the program to facilitate participation.
 Regardless of the format, publication of the proceedings will take place as planned: all accepted papers will be published in the Springer proceedings, and all other contributions will be published in the proceedings supplement.

 We have already begun to develop plans for online workshops, a virtual poster fair, and paper presentations that can be accessed remotely either in real time or asynchronously, in case they are needed.
-We will have a full, detailed plan in place by the time registration opens this summer.
+We will have a full, detailed plan in place by the time registration opens this fall.
 Registration fees will, of course, be adjusted in the event that an online conference is necessary.

 We hope that you will join us for ICQE20, in whatever form it may take, to continue to build the QE community.
 In the meantime, stay safe, and please don’t hesitate to contact us with questions or concerns.